Marie Annonson: Coaching career

 Annonson retired from competition and began coaching in 2003.

 Among the athletes she has coached are Kristin Allen and Michael Rodrigues, who won the mixed-pair all-around gold medal at the 2009 World Games in Kaohsiung, Taiwan, the first ever gold medal won for the United States in acrobatic gymnastics at a World Games event.
 In 2010, Annonson also coached Allen and Rodrigues to win the mixed-pair all-around gold medal at the 2010 Acrobatic Gymnastics World Championships in Wroclaw, Poland, the second gold medal ever won for the US in acrobatics at a World Championships.

-WCTC athletes includes the 2011 U.S. mixed-pairs champions, Cassie Lim and Brian Kincher.
+WCTC athletes include the 2011 U.S. mixed-pairs champions, Cassie Lim and Brian Kincher.
 Lim and Kincher also won the mixed-pair gold in the all-around at the 2011 Flanders International Acro Cup in Puurs, Belgium.

 In 2009, 2010 and 2011, Annonson was named Coach of the Year by USA Gymnastics.

-The members of the 2011 U.S Acrobatic Gymnastics National Team members who trained at WCTC include U.S. Junior National Mixed Pair Champions Ani Smith and Jake Kanavel and the junior women's group of Haley Douglas, Samantha Mihalic and Nicole Potepa.
+The members of the 2011 U.S. Acrobatic Gymnastics National Team members who trained at WCTC include U.S. Junior National Mixed Pair Champions Ani Smith and Jake Kanavel and the junior women's group of Haley Douglas, Samantha Mihalic and Nicole Potepa.
 In 2008, 10 out of 20 athletes attending the World Age Group Championships from the USA were from WCTC.
-In 2010, eight of the 14 members of the U.S. Senior National Acrobatics Gymnastics Team trained at WCTC.
 Members of the 2010 U.S. junior national team that trained at WCTC include Smith, Kanavel, and the women's group of Cassandra Lim, Alyssa Gardner and Katie Slater.
-At the 2012 World Championships in Florida, Marie attended as the official Head Coach for the USA Delegation.
+At the 2012 World Championships in Florida, Annonson attended as the official Head Coach for the USA Delegation.
 In 2014, she had 8 National Team members on the USA World Age Group delegation and 2 National Team members on the World Championship delegation.
+Between 2016 and 2020, WCTC continued to train USA National team members.
+From 2019 to 2022, WCTC's women's group of Cassidy Cu, Victoria Blante and Eily Corbett joined the Senior National Team.
+In 2023, WCTC's Cassidy Cu and Jaylen Ivey are current Senior National team members.

+After attending the 2016 World Championships with her 13-19 women's group of Morgan Sweeney, Sophie Gruszka, and Amanda Waterson, Annonson shifted from full-time Head Coach of WestCoast Training Center to focus solely on running the business portion of WCTC.
+Michael Rodrigues, her former World Champion, took over as Head Coach and continues that position currently.
+Annonson returned to coaching with Rodrigues and her other team coaches in 2019 however, Michael Rodrigues remains the head coach of WestCoast Training Center.
+Rodrigues has continued producing elite-level athletes for WCTC winning bronze at the 2013 World Cup with women's group Sweeney, Gruszka and Waterson.
+Most notably the WCTC women's group of Cassidy Cu, Victoria Blante and Eily Corbett won both an All-Around bronze medal, and a gold medal in the Balance category at the 2022 Senior World Championships in Baku, Azerbaijan.